Skip to main content

 Service to Service Auth

-# commonly in your app-config.production.yaml
+in e.g. app-config.production.yaml

 backend: